 See Integrity monitoring rules language for a general description of "include" and "exclude" for their allowed attributes and sub elements.

 For WQLSet, "include" and "exclude" sub elements should typically not be required.
-It is preferable to use WQL to specify the exact set of objects to be monitored since that limits the amount of work done by both the Agent and the host's WMI implementation.
+It is preferable to use WQL to specify the exact set of objects to be monitored since that limits the amount of work done by both the agent and the computer's WMI implementation.

-The use of any include/exclude sub elements can only reduce the set of objects returned by the query; the WQL must be changed in order to return additional objects.
-If it is necessary to use include/exclude elements to further restrict the WQL results, "*"and "?" characters can be used as simple wildcards to match against values of the entity key.
+The use of any include or exclude sub elements can only reduce the set of objects returned by the query; the WQL must be changed in order to return additional objects.
+If it is necessary to use include or exclude elements to further restrict the WQL results, "*"and "?" characters can be used as simple wildcards to match against values of the entity key.